How to start running again after a break

 Sign up for your next race when you truly feel ready

 If you've gotten to the point where you've built up a healthy base and are feeling truly excited to race again, well, why not?
 Find something small and local to start.
 This can help you avoid too much pressure right off the bat.
-It can be anything from a 5K or 10K to a half-marathon.
+It can be anything from a 5K or 10K to a half marathon.
 Don't put pressure on yourself to PR in your first race back; instead, set more attainable goals that can still bring satisfaction, like running a solid negative-split pacing strategy.
+There’s nothing that makes running again feel quite as good as smashing it in a race – and getting a medal for it!

 Consider hiring a coach when you're ready to train hard again